 Location: John Snow Lecture Theatre, London School of Hygiene and Tropical Medicine (LSHTM), Keppel Street, London, WC1E 7HT, UK

-This seminar will explore tools and approaches to maternal death surveillance and response (MDSR) in crises settings with presentations on the following:
+This seminar will explore tools and approaches to maternal death surveillance and response (MDSR) in crisis settings with presentations on the following:

-- Value of MDSR data and systems in crises settings, and in contributing to achieving sexual and reproductive health rights
+- Value of MDSR data and systems in crisis settings, and in contributing to achieving sexual and reproductive health rights

 - Approaches to measuring maternal mortality in refugee settings and responding to findings

-- Participatory ethnographic evaluation research (PEER) as a tool to triangulate MDSR findings in crises settings
+- Participatory ethnographic evaluation research (PEER) as a tool to triangulate MDSR findings in crisis settings

 - Rajat Khosla, Human Rights Adviser – Sexual and Reproductive Health and Rights, World Health Organization, Geneva